- Home

 Children often can’t understand the exhaustion you may feel after treatment.
 They may resent you not doing as much with them.

-A: “The operation/treatment I’m having has made me tired and I need to rest a lot so my body can recover and get better.
-Why don’t we make a plan for where we’ll go or what we’ll do on a day I have more energy?
-Perhaps today we can do something quiet together like watch a movie.”
+A: “The operation/treatment I’m having has made me tired and I need to rest so my body can recover.
+Let’s make a plan for what we’ll do on a day I have more energy.
+Perhaps today we can do something quiet like watch a movie.”

 More resources